 How to execute the object scripts in a correct order

-ApexSQL Build is a SQL database deployment tool that builds new databases or updates existing ones by packaging SQL scripts, script folders, database snapshots and even scripts under source control into a single deployment SQL script, a .NET solution or an executable installer.
-It allows specifying the objects to be created or updated, ensures error-free deployment, enables executing SQL scripts against multiple SQL Servers simultaneously and more.
+ApexSQL Build is a SQL database deployment tool that builds new databases or updates existing ones by packaging SQL scripts, script folders, database snapshots and even scripts under source control into a single deployment SQL script, a C# solution or an executable installer.
+It allows specifying the objects to be created or updated, ensures error-free deployment and more.

 - Start ApexSQL Build